Learn how to use LinkedIn to find a job as a non-native speaker. Find out how other freelance writers find success using the platform.

 - “I’m open to remote work” checkbox

 - Start date

 - Job types

 Within these sections, you see the job titles and job locations marked important.
-What you do here is click on the applicable job descriptions.
+What you do here is click on the applicable job descriptions that apply.

 Check the “I’m open to remote work” only if you’re open to working online, which is what you’re going to do.
 Am I right?